apache/dubbo-go-samples/rpc/dubbo/README.md

 or

-Execute `rpc/dubbo/java-server/2.6/src/main/java/org/apache/dubbo/Provider#main()` in the java-server folder to start the java server
+Execute `sh run.sh` in the java-server folder to start the java server

 3. Start the client